 After several years into this transition, you better believe I have some tips to help you if you find you are experiencing the same resistance.

-However, he did not think a minimalist lifestyle is necessarily for him, and still doesn’t today.
+However, he did not think a minimalist lifestyle was necessary for him and still doesn’t today.

 He likes having a clean and tidy room, but this is as far as he will go towards this lifestyle.
 He doesn’t like to downsize his possessions, and certainly doesn’t believe in letting go of things.